MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.0.0 =
+* added a field to select a municipality to WPForms
+* removed variable definition from global scope
+* added use of options' groups in country selection

 = 1.3.0 =
 * first integration with wpforms